FDA-001: Introduction to Schedule Forensic Delay Analysis

 Raymond Poole - Managing Director PMIS Ltd.

 Raymond, the Founding Director of PMIS Ltd and the PM Summit, has been actively engaged within the EPPM sector since 1980, having worked on and led multiple projects in Ireland and overseas and has successfully presented FDA at numerous disputes.
-He is currently pursuing a Master’s degree in Project and Programme Management at The University of Limerick.
+He recently qualified with a Master’s degree in Project and Programme Management at The University of Limerick.

 Sinead Walsh - Director, US Operations at PMIS Inc.